iterative/dvc.org/content/docs/command-reference/add.md

 data.xml data.xml.dvc
 ```

-The local `data.xml` should be a symlink or hardlink to the externally
+The local `data.xml` should be a symlink or hard link to the externally
-<abbr>cached</abbr> data that was transferred.
-The resulting `.dvc` file will
+<abbr>cached</abbr> data copy.
+The resulting `.dvc` file will save the local
-save the local `path` as if the data was already there before this command.
+`path` as if the data was already there before this command.
+Let's check the
-Let's check the contents of `data.xml.dvc`:
+contents of `data.xml.dvc`:

 ```yaml
 outs: